-- The OSHC Service will use structured cleaning schedules to ensure that all cleaning is carried out regularly and thoroughly. - To minimise our staff and children's exposure to infectious diseases or viruses such as coronavirus (COVID-19) our Service will adhere to all recommended guidelines from the Australian Health Protection Principal Committee (AHPPC) and the National Health and Medical Research Council (NHMRC) - high touch surfaces will be cleaned and disinfected at least twice daily - cleaning contractors will hygienically clean the Service to ensure risk of contamination is removed as per Environmental Cleaning and Disinfection Principles for COVID-19 - Educators will clean the OSHC Service at the end of each day and throughout the day as needed (Vacation Care) - Accidents and spills will be cleaned up as quickly as possible to ensure that the Service always maintains a high level of cleanliness, hygiene, and safety.
+- The OSHC Service will use structured cleaning schedules to ensure that all cleaning is carried out regularly and thoroughly. - High touch surfaces will be cleaned and disinfected at least twice daily - Educators will clean the OSHC Service at the end of each day and throughout the day as needed (Vacation Care) - Accidents and spills will be cleaned up as quickly as possible to ensure that the Service always maintains a high level of cleanliness, hygiene, and safety.

-When purchasing, storing and/or using any dangerous chemicals, substances, medicines or equipment, our Service will:
+When purchasing, storing and/or using any dangerous chemicals, substances, medicines or equipment, our OSHC Service will:

 - o adhere at all times to manufacturer's advice and instructions when using products to clean furniture and equipment at the OSHC Service - o store all dangerous chemicals, substances and medicines in their original containers provided by the manufacturer.
-All labels and/or use by dates should be kept intact at all times. - ensure any substance found to be stored in a different container than originally provided, or with destroyed labels and/or unknown use by dates where appropriate will not be used under any circumstances.
+All labels and/or use by dates should be kept intact at all times.

-- ensure containers should be disposed of correctly following local council guidelines, and not reused under any circumstances. - ensure all dangerous chemicals, substances and equipment is stored in a locked place or facility which is labelled, secure and inaccessible to children.
-These materials may include, but are not limited to, all cleaning materials, detergents, poisonous or dangerous substances, dangerous tools and equipment including those with sharp and razor edges and toiletries. - o follow the instructions of manufacturers, particularly of any product which may need to be stored in a refrigerated environment. - o refrigerate any substance that must be stored in a labelled, child resistant container, preferably in a separate compartment or in a part of the refrigerator inaccessible to children - ensure all hazardous chemicals must be supplied with a Safety Data Sheet (SDS) formerly called a Material Data Safety Sheet.
+- ensure any substance found to be stored in a different container than originally provided, or with destroyed labels and/or unknown use by dates where appropriate will not be used under any circumstances. - o ensure containers should be disposed of correctly following local council guidelines, and not reused under any circumstances. - o ensure all dangerous chemicals, substances and equipment is stored in a locked place or facility which is labelled, secure and inaccessible to children.
+These materials may include, but are not limited to, all cleaning materials, detergents, poisonous or dangerous substances, dangerous tools and equipment including those with sharp and razor edges and toiletries. - follow the instructions of manufacturers, particularly of any product which may need to be stored in a refrigerated environment. - o refrigerate any substance that must be stored in a labelled, child resistant container, preferably in a separate compartment or in a part of the refrigerator inaccessible to children - o ensure all hazardous chemicals must be supplied with a Safety Data Sheet (SDS).
 Our OSHC Service will adhere to the manufacturer's instructions for use, storage, and first aid instructions recorded on the SDS - o ensure there is a register of all hazardous chemicals, substances and equipment used at the Service.
 Information recorded should include where they are stored, their use, any risks, and first aid instructions and the current SDS.
-The register will be readily accessible. - o ensure appropriate personal protective clothing should be worn in accordance to the manufacturer's instructions when using and disposing of hazardous substances or equipment - o seek medical advice immediately if poisoning or potentially hazardous ingestion, inhaled, skin or eye exposure has occurred, or call the Poisons Information Line on 13 11 26, or call an Ambulance on 000. - o ensure emergency medical and first aid procedures are carried out, with relevant notification given to the appropriate authority that administers workplace health and safety and any other person or authority as required by regulations or guidelines. - o In any major emergency involving a hazardous chemical or equipment, a hazardous gas or a fire or explosion hazard, call the emergency services, dial 000 and notify the appropriate authority that administers workplace health and safety and any other person or authority as required by regulations or guidelines. - o the Poison Safety Checklist will be used in order to ensure we are consistently meeting requirements.
+The register will be readily accessible. - ensure appropriate personal protective clothing should be worn in accordance with the manufacturer's instructions when using and disposing of hazardous substances or equipment - seek medical advice immediately if poisoning or potentially hazardous ingestion, inhaled, skin or eye exposure has occurred, or call the Poisons Information Line on 13 11 26, or call an Ambulance on 000. - ensure emergency medical and first aid procedures are carried out, with relevant notification given to the appropriate authority that administers workplace health and safety and any other person or authority as required by regulations or guidelines. - o In any major emergency involving a hazardous chemical or equipment, a hazardous gas or a fire or explosion hazard, call the emergency services, dial 000 and notify the appropriate authority that administers workplace health and safety and any other person or authority as required by regulations or guidelines. - the Poison Safety Checklist will be used in order to ensure we are consistently meeting requirements.